 Many have been kicked out and fired out of their jobs without getting any compensation.
 Many have retired from their jobs and gained nothing at all.
-Many have been put at risk of unfair treatment by their employers.
+Also many have been put at risk of unfair treatment by their employers.
 One of the main reasons why these happen is the absence of an employment contract.

 Sure, you get the job.
 You are happy.
 You are contented.
 But how long will it last?
 How sure are you that it would be a long-term job?
 Think about this.
 An employment contract does not only apply to full-time employees but to everybody.
 The first time one enters or hired by the company, they should have to sign an employment contract and understood everything that is stated therein.

 Employment contracts do not only protect the rights of an employee but the employer as well.
 When an employee develops misbehavior towards the employer or co-employee or any dispute arises at work, they can refer to a written contract to help them determine the actual agreed-upon provisions.
+See also Labor Court representation and labor disputes.

 Fixed Term – It has a specific period of termination.
 The date of termination for an employee is determined.